-- 1. You must use the Turning Technologies Response Card (available in the bookstore in Sykes) in order for your attendance and class participation to be recorded. - 2.
-Once you have your ResponseCard you must register it with D2L in order for your attendance and class participation to be recorded. - 3.
-Go to the class website on D2L and click on "Registering your clicker or mobile device" and follow the instructions.
+- 2. Once you have your ResponseCard you must register it with D2L in order for your attendance and class participation to be recorded. - 3.
+Go to the class website on D2L and click on "Registering your clicker" and follow the instructions.